 - 4. Every month each bank account must be reconciled, and that month's activity booked via a journal entry in SHARE.
-This should be completed by the end of the following month.
-(For example, May 2023 activity must be reconciled with journal entries posted by June 30, 2023.) - a.
+If the accounting system used to record cash activity is not SHARE, the agency shall periodically, but no less than once a month and prior to the fifth workday of the subsequent month, prepare and submit Journal Entries to the FCD to record cash activity in SHARE. - a.
 The supporting documentation for the journal entry must contain the bank statement and an explanation of all revenues and expenditure being recorded. - b.
-The balance in the account code corresponding to the special account must equal the balance on the bank statement adjusted for timing differences at the end of each month.
+The balance in the account code corresponding to the special account must equal the balance on the bank statement adjusted for timing differences at the end of each month. - c.
+If replenishing funds is required due to unforeseen circumstances, include a memo to the State Controller from the CFO explaining the discrepancy in detail with supporting documentation.